 Opting for a reusable metal or glass water bottle instead of store-bought water in plastic bottles comes with many benefits.
 You can fill it up over and over again, promoting better hydration for your body.
 Staying hydrated will promote a healthier digestive system, higher energy levels and it will help with weight management!
 Another way to ditch plastic is to use reusable bags at the grocery store instead of plastic bags, plus the dreaded walk from the car to your front door is MUCH easier with durable, reusable bags with practical straps to drape over your shoulder.

-When you can’t REPLACE the plastic (because let’s face it, we are all human and we can’t be perfect 100% of the time), buy products that are recyclable like our’s here at Zemvelo.
+When you can’t REPLACE the plastic (because let’s face it, we are all human and we can’t be perfect 100% of the time), buy products that are recyclable like many of ours here at Zemvelo.
 Do your part by recycling them or reusing when you can (check out this article on reusing plastic bottles as planters!)
 Eliminating plastic, reusing and recycling as much as you can in your day-to-day will decrease the waste that you generate, helping the planet!

 Let’s face it, most of our days throughout the week include a lot of sitting.
 We sit during our commute to and from work, we sit at work and then most of the time we come home to sit on our couch and enjoy the latest episodes of our new favorite show on Netflix or Disney+.
 All this sitting can have negative effects both physically and mentally on you.
 As an alternative, walking or biking to work can give you a morning boost of energy to have a productive day in the office AND you are no longer just another car polluting the air we breathe.
 Maybe your job is too far away, but you could walk or bike to the grocery store once or twice a month, or the bookstore on a Sunday morning.
 Really, anything helps!
 Plus, spending more time outside instead of inside an office, a car, or on your couch is a great way to stop and smell the roses every once in awhile.